Scottish Hebrides Islands, Scotland

 Isle of Mull

 A traditional Isle of Mull hotel.
+Not really, more of a boat house.
 Photo by Steve Carter.

 Tobermory, Mull Island.
 Photo by Steve Carter.